9trocode/localhost-multi-tenancy-in-kubernetes/README.md

 # 🏴‍☠️ The Grand Line of Kubernetes Multi-Tenancy 🌊

 Ahoy, future Pirate King of Kubernetes!
 Welcome aboard the Thousand Sunny of multi-tenancy.
-This treasure map will guide you through the treacherous waters of tenant isolation and resource management.
-Prepare to set sail across the Blues of namespace-based solutions and brave the New World of virtual multi-clusters!
+This repository demonstrates different approaches to achieving multi-tenancy in Kubernetes.
+Below is an overview of the directories and their purposes:

 ## 🗺️ Project Layout